-HAPLD will strive to keep the collection vital and useful by retaining or replacing essential materials and by removing those works that are worn, outdated, of little historical significance or are no longer in demand.
+HAPLD will strive to keep the collection vital and useful by retaining or replacing essential materials and by removing those works that are worn, outdated, no longer in demand, lack historical significance, or are of indeterminate accuracy.
 Materials which are removed from the library collection may be made available for the public to purchase or donated for repurpose use.

-Because of space limitations HAPLD cannot become a library of historical record.
-The continuous review of library materials is necessary as a means of maintaining an active library collection of current interest and value to its patrons.
+Because of space limitations, HAPLD cannot become a library of historical record.
+The continuous review of library materials according to recognized professional guidelines is necessary as a means of maintaining an active library collection of current interest and value to its patrons.
+Items are reviewed according to multiple criteria including condition, circulation, and/or suggested longevity according to their locations in the collection.
 Items may be withdrawn due to:

 - Low usage/checkouts

 - Outdated or inaccurate information

 - Physical condition

-- Space limitations
+- Antiquated media

 - Availability of similar information through interlibrary loan or electronically